 Bora Bora, French Polynesia

 Nicknamed the "Jewel of the South Seas," Bora Bora will sweep you up in its stunning landscapes so that you feel a world away.
 Come ashore and discover for yourself why Bora Bora is a world-famous romantic destination.
 Whether paddle boarding across its translucent blue lagoon, exploring Mount Pahia on a guided tour, shopping at local boutiques or simply lounging on the warm sand, you can make this paradise your own.

 Raiatea, French Polynesia

-Meaning “Faraway Heaven,” Raiatea is an island of astounding beauty, ancient myths and home to French Polynesia’s largest outdoor temple (marae).
-Many believe the island is the center from which the great Polynesian migration started and is considered the most sacred island in the South Pacific.
-A coral reef teeming with colorful marine life surrounds Raiatea in a tranquil lagoon – ideal for snorkeling and diving.
+Meaning "Faraway Heaven," Raiatea is an island of astounding beauty, ancient myths and home to French Polynesia's largest outdoor temple (marae).
+Many believe the island is the centre from which the great Polynesian migration started and is considered the most sacred island in the South Pacific.
+A coral reef teeming with colourful marine life surrounds Raiatea in a tranquil lagoon - ideal for snorkelling and diving.
 After a dip in the lagoon, explore lush rainforests and the extinct volcano Mount Temehani.
 Enjoy your day on this culturally significant island where history, legend and natural beauty intertwine.

 Moorea, French Polynesia

 The island's unique geography makes Moorea one of French Polynesia's most breathtaking islands.
 Eight mountain peaks carpeted in lush vegetation rise from a translucent lagoon and two tranquil bays.
 The island is ideal for all ages to embark on outdoor activities that are as relaxed or as thrilling as you wish.
 From paddle boarding and skydiving to island bus tours and hiking, you can view paradise from most every angle.
 Bask in warm sunrays on a peaceful beach and then soak in the local culture with a traditional feast and authentic Polynesian dance show.